matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods.md

 What we have done is specify two regions defined by `t1`, where `x1 <= t1` We are taking the predictor `x` and determining a certain split on it.
-> FOR each feasible split i
+> FOR each split `ts` in `xi`

+We can split again within the first region as we see with `t2`.
+This is what we see when we choose the predictor `x2`.
+What we are saying here is:
+(see notes)